-5.2.2 Hik-Connect
+5.2.2 HiLookVision

-Hik-Connect provides mobile phone application and platform service to access and manage your connected devices, which enables you to get a convenient remote access to the surveillance system.
+HiLookVision provides mobile phone application and platform service to access and manage your connected devices, which enables you to get a convenient remote access to the surveillance system.

-- 1. Go to Configuration → Network → Hik-Connect . - 2.
+- 1. Go to Configuration → Network → HiLookVision . - 2.
+Select Access Type as HiLookVision. - 3.
 Turn on Enable.
-The service terms will pop up. - 1) Scan the QR code to read the service terms and privacy statement.
+The service terms will pop up.

-- 2) Check I have read and agree to Service Terms and Privacy Statement. if you agree with the service terms and privacy statement.. - 3) Click OK. - 3.
-Click 2 to set verification code. - 4.
-Optional: Enable Platform Time Sync, the device will sync time with the platform server instead of NTP server. - 5.
+- 1) Scan the QR code to read the service terms and privacy statement. - 2) Check I have read and agree to Service Terms and Privacy Statement if you agree with the service terms and privacy statement. - 3) Click OK. - 4.
+Click / to set verification code. - 5.
+Optional: Enable Platform Time Sync, the device will sync time with the platform server instead of NTP server. - 6.
 Optional: Enable Stream Encryption.
-It requires to enter verification code in remote access and live view after this function is enabled. - 6.
-Optional: Edit Server IP. - 7.
-Bind your device with a Hik-Connect account. - 1) Use a smart phone to scan the QR code, and download Hik-Connect app.
+It requires to enter verification code in remote access and live view after this function is enabled. - 7.
+Optional: Enable Sub-Stream Self-Adaptive Bitrate.
+When the network environment is poor, the device would automatically adjust video bitrate to ensure playing fluency. - 8.
+Optional: Edit Server IP. - 9.
+Bind your device with a HiLookVision account. - 1) Use a smart phone to scan the QR code, and download HiLookVision app.
 You can also download it from https://appstore.hikvision.com, or the QR code below.
-Refer to Hik-Connect Mobile Client User Manual for details.
+Refer to HiLookVision Mobile Client User Manual for details.

-Figure 5-5 Download Hik-Connect
+Figure 5-5 Download HiLookVision

-2) Use Hik-Connect to scan the device QR, and bind the device.
+2) Use HiLookVision to scan the device QR, and bind the device.

-- If the device is already bound with an account, you can click Unbind to unbind with the current account. - You can also use the QR code in at the upper-left corner to download Hik-Connect and bind your device.
+- If the device is already bound with an account, you can click Unbind to unbind with the current account. - You can also use the QR code in \blacksquare at the upper-left corner to download HiLookVision and bind your device.